sagarjaink/apify-mcp-server/README.md

 Implementation of an MCP server for all [Apify Actors](https://apify.com/store).
 This server enables interaction with one or more Apify Actors that can be defined in the MCP Server configuration.

-The server can be used in several ways:
+The server can be used in two ways:
 - **🇦 [MCP Server Actor](https://apify.com/apify/actors-mcp-server)** – HTTP server accessible via Server-Sent Events (SSE).
 - **⾕ MCP Server Stdio** – Local server available via standard input/output (stdio).

-- **💬 [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client)** – Chat-like UI for interacting with the MCP server.
+If can also interact with the MCP server using chat-like UI with 💬 [Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client)

 # 🎯 What does Apify MCP server do?